 Insurance for Visitors - Terminology & Language

-Purchasing health insurance can often be confusing.
+Purchasing visitors insurance can often be confusing.
 There are many options insurance options available for you to choose from, each with their own unique characteristics.
 We've put together a quick guide which can help you better understand the terminology used by many health insurance providers.
 We will go through the common terms used by health insurance companies and explain them simply.